mozilla/application-services/docs/howtos/locally-published-components-in-firefox-hnt.md

 > This guide explains how to build and test **HNT against a local Application Services** checkout.

 ---
-# TODO: may not work on windows
-# TODO: add a note about the other strategy

 ## At a glance

 **Goal:** Build a local Firefox Desktop against a local Application Services.

 **Current workflow (recommended):**

-# TODO: Resummarize this

-1. Build an **XCFramework** from your local `application-services`.
-2. Point **Firefox iOS’s local Swift package** (`MozillaRustComponents/Package.swift`) at that artifact (either an HTTPS URL + checksum, **or** a local `path:`).
-3. Update UniFFI generated swift source files.
-3. Reset package caches in Xcode and build Firefox iOS.

-A legacy flow that uses the **`rust-components-swift`** package is documented at the end while we're in mid-transition to the new system.
+1. Verify the local build of `A-S` is ready for a desktop build.
+2. Move the A-S components folder in M-C/Firefox to a temporary rename.
+3. Create a symlink between the A-S and M-C components folders.
+4. Generate uniffi bindings.
+5. Run and build.
+6. Cleanup of symlink and temporary renames.

 ---

 ## Prerequisites

 1. Ensure you have a regular [build of application-services working](../building.md).
-2. Ensure you have a regular [build of firefox from mozilla-central](https://firefox-source-docs.mozilla.org/setup/index.html#for-firefox-desktop) testable with `./mach build` and ./mach run
+2. Ensure you have a regular [build of firefox from mozilla-central](https://firefox-source-docs.mozilla.org/setup/index.html#for-firefox-desktop) testable with `./mach build` and `./mach run`.

 ---

-## Step 1 — Verify the local build of A-S is ready for a desktop build.
+## Step 1 — Verify the local build of A-S is ready for a desktop build

 From the root of your `application-services` checkout, execute: